TheMcSebi/hanmatek-cmd/README.md

 ## Installation
 Install the minimalmodbus library by running `pip -r requirements.txt`.
 On Linux you may also need to grant permission to your user to use the serial interface (/dev/ttyUSB0 in my case).
+To do this, add the group "dailup" to your linux user account and restart your shell.

 ## Usage
 First, make sure the serial port defined at the beginning of the script is correct.
 Then just run the script.